Skip to content

 Negative queries

 The best negative queries are near-misses.
-They share terms with the pack but should not load it.
+They share terms with the pack but MUST NOT load it.

 For a brand/product pack, strong negative cases include:

-- competitor research that should not use Acme claims as facts
+• competitor research that MUST NOT use Acme claims as facts

 Train and validation split